gto76/genome/README.md

 #### DNA analysis in Bash

 Bash scripts for basic DNA analysis.
-In 'genomes' directory there are few samples of mitochondrial DNA records without any metadata.
-Most scripts will accept data in [gbk](http://www.nmpdr.org/FIG/wiki/view.cgi/FIG/GBK) format.
-'Weka' directory contains scripts that can come handy when classifying or clustering the data with Weka library (Java machine learning lib).
+In `genomes` directory there are few samples of mitochondrial DNA records without any metadata.
+Most scripts will accept data in [gbk](http://www.nmpdr.org/FIG/wiki/view.cgi/FIG/GBK) format. `Weka` directory contains scripts that can come handy when classifying or clustering the data with Weka library (Java machine learning lib).

 ![screenshot](doc/screenshot.jpg)